ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 1. The input validation protocol executed by the aggregators prevents either individual clients or coalitions of clients from compromising the robustness property.
-1. If aggregator output satisifes [differential privacy](#differential-privacy) then all records not leaked by malicious clients are still protected.
+1. If aggregator output satisifes differential privacy {{dp}}, then all records not leaked by malicious clients are still protected.

 ### Aggregator